Excel expense tracker: How to track expenses in 5 simple steps

 To get the most out of your Excel expense tracker, be sure to follow these best practices to avoid common pitfalls.

-Alternatives to an Excel expense tracker
+Best alternatives to Excel expense tracking

 While an Excel expense tracker provides a flexible and familiar platform for managing finances, many alternatives exist that cater to different needs and preferences.
 Here are some of them: